The Andrew W. Mellon Fellowship of Scholars in Critical Bibliography

 - Do you have any requirements for how responses to the essay questions must be formatted?

-We would appreciate it if you would start each essay question on a new page, and make sure that each page is numbered and includes your name on it in a header or footer.
-You do not need to include the essay prompt in your response.
+Each essay question must be submitted as a separate file (PDF preferred).
+Make sure that each page is numbered and includes your name on it in a header or footer.
+Please include the essay prompt at the beginning of your response.

 - May I submit letters of recommendation or writing samples in foreign languages?